URiem/portfolio-project-3/README.md

 |-------------|------------|---------------------|-------------------|
 | Main Menu | Choose option 3 | Information on how to improve the score is displayed | Works as expected |

-4. ... provide the user with background information.
+4. ... provide the user with background information on speed typing.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|